Ch33z3head/Crypto/README.md

 # Overiew
-This repository contains the project deliverablles to satisfy the assignment requirements for the Applied Cryptography class.
+This repository contains the project deliverables to satisfy the assignment requirements for the Applied Cryptography class.